-The applicant proposes to update the building façade with new paint.
+The applicant proposes to update the building façade with new siding, paint, and awnings to modernize the exterior.
 Other proposed exterior improvements include:

-- Repaving and restriping the surface parking lot to comply with the City's Parking Design Standards; - Adding a bicycle rack to encourage multi-modal transportation; - Installing a new wrought iron fence with vehicle and pedestrian gates within the front landscaped setback; - Installing vinyl fencing on the top of the existing block wall at the rear of the property adjacent to the existing mobile homes to increase the height of the wall to 8 feet: - Constructing a new trash enclosure; - Improving the landscaping to bring the property into closer conformance with CMMC landscape requirements.
-New landscaping would be installed along the street frontage and within the parking lot, including three new canopy trees, nine palm trees, a variety of drought-tolerant shrubs, and live groundcover.
-The applicant has provided a conceptual landscaping plan as part of their CUP plan submittal.
-A detailed landscaping plan would be reviewed during the building plan check process for consistency with the conceptual plan as conditioned, should the CUP be approved; and - Installing new security lighting and surveillance cameras.
-A preliminary lighting/photometric plan has been provided and will be further reviewed during the building plan check process, as conditioned. - New business signs.
+- Improve the site landscaping to bring the property into closer conformance with the CMMC landscape requirements.
+New landscaping planters would be installed along parking stalls in the front and rear towards the parking lot.
+Landscaping in the rear parking lot would include at least four 24-inch box trees, a variety of drought tolerant shrubs, and live groundcover.
+The applicant provided a conceptual landscaping plan as part of their CUP plan submittal.
+A detailed landscaping plan would be reviewed during the building plan check process for consistency with the conceptual plan as conditioned, should the CUP be approved; - Restriping the surface parking lots to comply with the City's Parking Design Standards; - Adding two electric vehicle charging stations; - Modifying exterior fenestrations to be consistent with the new use; - Adding a bicycle rack to encourage multi-modal transportation; - Constructing a new trash enclosure; - New rooftop screening to screen mechanical equipment; and - Installation of security lighting and surveillance cameras.
+A preliminary lighting/photometric plan has been provided and will be further reviewed during the building plan check process, as conditioned.

 Proposed business signs would be reviewed and permitted separately per the City's sign code requirements.
-Pursuant to Condition of Approval No. 6 ("Prior to Issuance of Building Permits"), business signage shall not include references to cannabis, whether in words or symbols. - An existing courtyard at the northeast corner of the building is proposed to be retained and utilized as an outdoor employee break area.
-The courtyard is limited access and will also be utilized as a path-of-travel for loading/unloading.
-The courtyard is within feet of the neighboring mobile homes and as conditioned, the use of the courtyard will be limited to the hours of 9AM to 7PM and no smoking will be allowed, and signs will be posted to limit noise in the area due to the adjacent proximity of residences.
+Pursuant to Condition of Approval No. 6 (Prior to Issuance of Building Permits), business signage shall not include references to cannabis, whether in words or symbols.